 Do note that while PowerShell Core 6.0 is cross-platform, there is also a PowerShell Core 5.0/5.1 released exclusively as part of Nano Server.
+Current version of PowerShell core is 7.1 with 7.2 available under preview.
 In this blog post, we’ll learn how to run PowerShell core in a docker container.

 docker search powershell --no-trunc

 --no-trunc specifies that output should not be truncated.
 It should throw an output like below: